Modelling preventive measures and their effect on generation times in emerging epidemics: Illustration: COVID-19 outbreak

 \section{Illustration: COVID-19 outbreak}

 In this section we tune the model to resemble a COVID-19 outbreak and illustrate the impact of preventive measures in such a framework.
-The results presented here are not to be considered as proper estimates of generation times and reproduction numbers for the COVID-19 pandemic, but rather as a mean to illustrate the extent of variation caused by interventions.
+While we use available evidence to define the parameters of the model and thus provide a realistic illustration of Covid-19 scenarios, we do not directly use data in our study.
+The results presented here are not to be considered as proper estimates of generation times and reproduction numbers for the COVID-19 pandemic, but rather as a means to illustrate the extent of variation caused by interventions.

 The infectiousness process is assumed to be of the form described in Example \ref{example:deterministic_shape} with the function $h(t)$ being a Gamma density, with shape $2.5$ and rate $0.5$, shifted by $2$, in line with the analysis in \cite{he2020,hu2021}, and $X_1$ and $X_2$ are uniformly distributed in $[0.1,1.9]$ and $[0.5,1.5]$, respectively.
+We recall that each infectious individual has an infectiousness profile which corresponds to a realisation of the random infectivity profile, thus, in this case, to a realisation of the variables $X_1$ and $X_2$.
+In Figure \ref{fig:profiles}, some infectiousness profiles, corresponding to different realisations of $X_1$ and $X_2$ are plotted.
+In particular are plotted the underlying profile, corresponding to $X_1=1,X_2=1$, and the four profiles corresponding to the extreme cases $X_1=0.1,1.9, X_2=0.5,1.5$.

-See Figure \ref{fig:profiles} for a plot of some possible infectiousness profiles in this setting.
-In order to model super spreaders, the contact rate $C_1$ is assumed to have a Pareto II distribution with shape $2.1$, scale $5$ and minimum $0$.
+In order to model superspreaders, the contact rate $C_1$ is assumed to have a Pareto II distribution with shape $2.1$, scale $5$ and minimum $0$.
 The contact rate after symptoms onset or detection is assumed to be $C_2=\rho C_1$.
 For example, $\rho=1$ corresponds to no reduction of contact activity after symptoms onset and $\rho=0$ corresponds to complete isolation.
 Furthermore $a_S=2$, as with this choice the fraction of asymptomatic individuals is around $\frac{1}{4}$, in line with \cite{alene2021}.
 Monte Carlo integration is used to compute the expectations in \eqref{eq:general_formula_beta}, \eqref{eq:general_formula_y}.